-Coba is an American-Japanese style Japanese bistro run by Oleg Shin.
+Coba is an American-Japanese style Japanese bistro.
 The main dish is hand rolls.
-Crispy hand-rolled nori leaves with warm Japanese Akita Komachi rice and premium seafood.
+Crispy hand-rolled nori leaves with warm rice and premium seafood.
 Warm and cold, neutral and salty, crunchy and soft — the contrasts of ingredients and flavors create the magic of this dish.
 Hand rolls are served only in a restaurant and it is recomended to eat them in about 30 seconds, so that the rice does not have time to cool down and the nori loses its crunch.

 Coba serves sushi, sashimi, various types of miso soup (with mushrooms, crab or salmon), as well as fish broth with seaweed, shrimp, scallop and enoki mushrooms.

 The snacks menu presents edamame spicy beans and sea salt, kaiso seaweed, plump shrimp in spicy tom yam sauce or sweet wasabi, eel poke, salmon and tuna.